China reports 11 new COVID-19 cases in mainland vs 7 a day earlier

-BEIJING, Feb 18 (Reuters) - China reported 11 new mainland COVID-19 cases on Feb.
-17, official data showed on Thursday, up from seven a day earlier but once again there were no locally transmitted infections.
+BEIJING, Feb 22 (Reuters) - China on Monday reported 11 new COVID-19 cases in the mainland for Feb.
+21, compared with seven a day earlier, the country’s health authority said on Monday.

-The National Health Commission said in a statement that all new cases were imported infections that originated from overseas.
-New asymptomatic cases, which China does not classify as confirmed COVID-19 cases, rose to 20 from six a day earlier.
+All the new infections were imported cases, the National Health Commission said in a statement.

+There were also eight new asymptomatic patients, compared with six a day earlier.
+China does not classify asymptomatic cases as confirmed COVID-19 cases.

-The total number of confirmed COVID-19 cases in mainland China now stands at 89,806, while the death toll remained unchanged at 4,636.
-(Reporting by Beijing newsroom, writing by Se Young Lee; Editing by Himani Sarkar)
+The total confirmed COVID-19 cases in mainland China now stands at 89,842, while the death toll is unchanged at 4,636.
+(Reporting by Engen Tham and Beijing newsroom, writing by Se Young Lee; Editing by Himani Sarkar)

 Our Standards: The Thomson Reuters Trust Principles.